-Use a separate Form 1116 to figure the credit for each category of income listed above Part I of Form 1116.
+Use a separate Form 1116 to figure the credit for each category of foreign source income listed above Part I of Form 1116.
 The following instructions tell you what kind of income to include in each category.
 For more information, see Pub.
-514, section 904, and

-Regulations sections 1.904-4 and 1.904-5.
+514, section 904, and Regulations sections 1.904-4 and 1.904-5.

+a.
 Passive Income

-Passive income generally includes dividends, interest, royalties, rents, annuities, gain from the sale of non-income-producing investment property, and gains from commodities transactions.
+Passive income generally includes dividends, interest, royalties, rents, annuities, gain from the sale of property that produces such income or of non-income-producing investment property, and gains from foreign currency or commodities transactions.
 Capital gains not related to the active conduct of a trade or business are also generally passive income.